 German or blue chamomile has mild sedative properties along with antifungal, antiseptic, and powerful anti-inflammatory properties.
 This oil is very common to use for inflamed or dry skin.
 Due to the high chamazulene content, this essential oil is deep dark blue color (that’s where the blue chamomile name comes from).

-Chamazulene is an active and a very important compound that also boosts the antioxidant properties of chamomile oil (among others).
+Chamazulene is an active and very important compound that also boosts the antioxidant properties of chamomile oil (among others).

 Used for centuries as a popular natural remedy for its healing properties, chamomile oil is able to soothe irritated skin, relieve pain, and boosts the healing process of the skin because it can penetrate deeper into the skin.
-This makes it one of the best essential oils for sunburn.

 How to use essential oils for sunburn?